allenai/pesto/README.md

 * Add a dash of [Protractor](http://angular.github.io/protractor/)
 * And optionally enhance with a pinch of [SauceLabs](http://www.saucelabs.com).

+Ultimately, pesto is a simple API for running integration tests using [Protractor](http://angular.github.io/protractor/) and other supporting technologies.

 ## Installation

 Install via `npm`: